Meadow knapweed flower.

 - Meadow knapweed outcompetes and suppresses native vegetation, decreasing plant diversity and wildlife habitat.

 - It increases the cost of agricultural production by competing with crops and reducing forage for livestock.

 What you can do about it:

-- Small patches can be dug up with a shovel or hand pulled.
+- Manual: Small patches can be dug up with a shovel or hand pulled.
 Knapweeds are easiest to remove in the spring when the soil is moist, and the plants are still rosettes.
 Make sure to remove as much of the root as possible to prevent resprouting.

 - Dispose of all plant materials in a tied plastic bag and throw it away in the trash – not the yard debris.

-- Once removed, make sure to reseed bare patches of pastures with competitive, perennial grasses to prevent knapweeds from regrowing.
+- Cultural: Once removed, make sure to reseed bare patches of pastures with competitive, perennial grasses to prevent knapweeds from regrowing.

 There are many invasive knapweeds across the Pacific Northwest including diffuse knapweed (Centaurea diffuse) and spotted knapweed (Centaurea stoebe).
 The key to identifying different knapweed species is to closely examine each species’ flowers.
 Meadow knapweed’s flowers are pink to purple, and its bracts lack dark upside-down V markings.